 He doesn’t expect your help.

-I hope, you have.
-Yes, it is the forms of verbs.
-When the subject is ‘I’, the verb ‘go’ is in base from.
-But, when the subject is ‘he’, the verb is changed into ‘goes’ adding ‘es’ at last.
+When the subject of a sentence is ‘I’ (1st person), the verb ‘go’ will be in base from.
+But, when the subject is ‘he’ (3rd person+ singular number), the verb is changed into ‘goes’ adding ‘es’ next to it.

 See these examples:

-Government, committee, section- any group acts as a single authority.
+- Government, committee, and section- any group acts as a single authority.

-When you will get Verbs ending in ‘ss’, ‘sh’, ‘ch’, ‘x’ and ‘o’, you have to add ‘es’ after the verb, instead of ‘s’ alone, to form the third person singular+ singular number verb.
+When in a sentence, you will get verbs ending in ‘ss’, ‘sh’, ‘ch’, ‘x’ and ‘o’, you have to add ‘es’ after the verb.
+In all other cases, you will add only ‘s’ next to the verb.

 I kiss her.